 Are you as shocked as I was to find out that little symbol does NOT necessarily mean that item is recyclable?
 Beth Terry opened my eyes to that fact last year at ShiftCon.
 My mind was blown – is yours?

 What do those recycling symbols mean?

 If your mind is blown like mine was, you’re probably wondering what those chasing arrow symbols – Resin Identification Codes (RICs) – mean.
-RICs are simply a plastic labeling system that indicate what type of plastic the item is made of.
+RICs are simply a plastic labeling system that indicates what type of plastic the item is made of.
 They are typically used to be a recycling indicator.
 For example, your curbside recycling program may tell you that “all #1 and #2 plastics” are recyclable.
-However, RICs were never intended communicate recyclability.
+However, RICs were never intended to communicate recyclability.

 Don’t worry.
 You’re not alone in being confused by the RIC system.
 Multiple studies show RICs to be confusing.
-People think they mean anything from recycled content to degree of popularity.
+People think they mean anything from recycled content to the degree of popularity.